^

 Best Practices for Warehouse Automation

 At this point in history, it is evident that warehouses are an essential component of the supply chain.
 Be it any Conglomerate or a Small and Medium-sized e-commerce business, having a well-planned warehouse will help drive commerce forward.
 Warehouse Automation is no doubt a step that could benefit you massively.
-Here are a few best practices you should follow to make the most of automatic warehouse:
+Here are a few best practices you should follow to make the most of an automatic warehouse:

 Evaluate Your Warehouse Layout

 Automating your warehouse can easily help you streamline your workflow and improve productivity.
 But, if there's a flaw in your Warehouse Layout, you will not be able to make the most of your automated warehouse system.
 Every Warehouse is unique and will require you to intervene differently.
-You will have to systematically assess the space and understand your warehouse's throughput to know where there is a gap in processing.
+You will have to systematically assess the space and understand your warehouse's throughput to know where the gap is in processing.
 Once you know what is going on, you can then make the necessary changes to your Warehouse Layout that is logistically optimal for your business needs.

 We recommend you consider different layout configurations when evaluating your Warehouse Layout.
 Go through our article on optimizing your Warehouse Layout to know more.